Maura Dooley: Biography

 She was the director of the writing centre at the Arvon Foundation in Yorkshire from 1982 to 1987.
 From 1987 to 1993, Dooley served as programme director of literature for the Southbank Centre in London.
 In the 1990s, she helped develop family films for Jim Henson Productions and developed a theatre workshop for Performing Arts Labs.
 Dooley is currently Professor of Creative Writing at Goldsmiths, University of London.

 She was elected a Fellow of the Royal Society of Literature in 2006.

 Dooley has been a judge for the T. S. Eliot Prize, the National Poetry Competition, the Forward Prizes for Poetry and the London Arts New London Writers Awards.

+In June 2026, Dooley's poem "A Bunch of Consolation", from her 2023 collection Five Fifty-Five, featured in the Summer set of Poems on the Underground.